-Lance Kilkenny, the hero of our tale, is the protagonist of two other full-length novels by L’Amour, Kilkenny (1954) and The Mountain Valley War (1978), as well as two short stories and a novella which can be found in collections published after L’Amour’s death (the short stories are A Gun for Kilkenny and West of Dodge, the novella is Monument Rock).
-All of that came later, though.
-The Rider of Lost Creek is L’Amour’s first story about Kilkenny, both in the order that L’Amour wrote the stories, and in the order of Kilkenny’s fictional biography.
+Lance Kilkenny, the hero of our tale, is the protagonist of several other stories by L’Amour, which are covered in other essays.
+The Rider of Lost Creek is L’Amour’s first novel about Kilkenny, both in the order that L’Amour wrote the stories, and in the order of Kilkenny’s fictional biography.
 Curiosity led me to track down the original 1947 version of The Rider of Lost Creek, to compare it to the later 1976 novel.
 Having done the homework for you, I can confirm that the 1976 version is essentially just a padded version of the 1947 story.
 The few discrepancies between the two that matter are noted here.

 We always try to to determine where and when the action in a Louis L’Amour novel occurs.
 In some cases this is easy because L’Amour tells us and everything adds up.
 In one sense, we know exactly where The Rider of Lost Creek takes place; it is set in the border country of Texas, just north of Laredo.
 The 1976 version even includes a map by Alan McKnight (who did maps for a number of L’Amour’s books) so that we can follow the action.
 But in another sense, The Rider of Lost Creek takes place in an entirely imaginary locale.
 The McKnight map shows the maximum elevation difference across the entire region to be 300 feet.
 Nonetheless, the 1947 version contains references to creeks, mountains, cliffs, pine forests, slot canyons, and buttes, where in fact there is very little other than flat, scrubby sagebrush country.
 The 1976 version flattens out the country somewhat, and eliminates the mountains and pines, but cliffs and canyons remain, along with a “towering thumb-like butte” toward the end of the book.
 L’Amour is obviously more interested in telling a story of the mythic West, with whatever geographical features he might want for the purpose, than he is in topographical accuracy.
 Realizing this, we can simply shrug and move on when we read, as we do in both the 1947 and 1976 versions, that it was “at least six hundred feet to the floor of the valley from where Kilkenny stood.”